ashychiu/travelsite-html-css/README.md

 To download this project and view it locally, run the following commands in your terminal:

-- `git clone [https://github.com/ashychiu/ashley-chiu-travelsite.git | git@github.com:ashychiu/ashley-chiu-travelsite.git]`
+- `git clone git@github.com:ashychiu/travelsite-html-css.git`
-- `cd git-practice`
+- `cd travelsite-html-css`
 - `code .`